 Some of the most pressing needs identified at the Summit include creating better resources for riders to find high-quality, vetted routes and information; improving coordination between land managers and riders, event promoters, and gravel advocates; and leveraging gravel riding to improve the economies of towns that are positioned to take advantage of the 25,000+ miles of gravel roads in Pennsylvania.
 PEC also recommends doing more research to improve our understanding of the economic impact of gravel, as well as exploring ways to use gravel as connections between multi-use trails, leveraging the impact of more well-connected systems.

 Aside from convening, our work on this topic has also included research on gravel cycling trends from across the country.
 Prior to the 2022 Gravel Summit, PEC commissioned Amy Camp of Cycle Forward to interview experts from a variety of sectors in the gravel scene both within Pennsylvania and nationally.
 That research led to a report, compiled in conjunction with PEC staff, detailing her findings and providing insight into the current state of gravel cycling, as well as some of the potential barriers and opportunities for increased growth of the sport in Pennsylvania.
 The report, titled Gravel: Another Great Cycling Option in Pennsylvania, is available to view and download here.
-We also have a forthcoming report on the Gravel Summit and key recommendations to come out of the discussion.
+Outcomes of the Gravel Summit are explained in the subsequent Gravel Recommendations Report, which was released at the end of summer 2022.
+That report is available to view and download here.

-The Public Lands Ride is a non-competitive supported gravel ride that will take place at Black Moshannon State Park on Saturday, September 17, 2022.
+The Public Lands Ride is a non-competitive supported gravel ride that will take place at Black Moshannon State Park on Saturday, September 30, 2023.
 Route options of 22, 45, and 62 miles will take riders along hemlock-lined streams, up and down rolling climbs and descents, and past open plateau views in Moshannon State Forest.
 We’ll have aid stations every ~15 miles and will provide a light breakfast and post-ride meal.
 The park has camping, a lake with a beach and boat rentals, and plenty of hiking trails to enjoy in addition to great gravel riding.
-Find out more and register here, and we hope to see you there!
+Registration will open on BikeReg in early spring.
+Stay up to date by following us on Instagram @publiclandsride.

 Explore our Public Lands Ride routes!